logo

 There have been no cases to date of HPAI in beef cattle.

 HPAI has killed millions of birds worldwide.
-Should it arrive in New Zealand, the greatest risk will be to our poultry industry and native birdlife.
+Should the H5N1 strain arrive in New Zealand, the greatest risk will be to our poultry industry and native birdlife.

 What actions can farmers take?